zer0def/nginxinc-kubernetes-ingress/docs/README.md

 - `tip`
 - `warning`

-A few more fun shortcodes:
+Here are some other shortcodes:

-- `fa`: inserts a Font Awesome icon
+- `fa`: Inserts a Font Awesome icon
-- `img`: include an image and define things like alt text and dimensions
+- `collapse`: Make a section collapsible
+- `tab`: Create mutually exclusive tabbed window panes, useful for parallel instructions
+- `table`: Add scrollbars to wide tables for browsers with smaller viewports
+- `link`: Link to a file, prepending its path with the Hugo baseUrl
+- `openapi`: Loads an OpenAPI specifcation and render it as HTML using ReDoc
-- `include`: include the content of a file in another file; the included file must be present in the content/includes directory
+- `include`: Include the content of a file in another file; the included file must be present in the '/content/includes/' directory
-- `link`: makes it possible to link to a file and prepend the path with the Hugo baseUrl
-- `openapi`: loads an OpenAPI spec and renders as HTML using ReDoc
-- `raw-html`: makes it possible to include a block of raw HTML
+- `raw-html`: Include a block of raw HTML
-- `readfile`: includes the content of another file in the current file; does not require the included file to be in a specific location.
+- `readfile`: Include the content of another file in the current file, which can be in an arbitrary location.